-T he oldest habitat in the municipality of Almodóvar del Río dates back to the Lower Palaeolithic, having documented several sites (railway station, mouth of Arroyo del Temple and Los Mochos), which have provided stone materials called boulders and hand axe.
+T he habitat in the municipality of Almodóvar del Río dates back to the Lower Palaeolithic, having documented several sites (railway station, mouth of Arroyo del Temple and Los Mochos), which have provided stone materials called boulders and hand axe.
 Likewise, in a small cave in the hill of the Castle, dated vestiges in the Chalcolithic appeared.

 The transit to the historical period is witnessed by the material remains assigned to the bronze Age, located in sites of the confluence of the river Guadalquivir and the river Guadiato, and also in the hill of the Castle.
 In the latter place, evidence of the permanence of the habitat in the Iberian period has also been found, as evidenced by the finding of the typical Iberian painted pottery of bands and circles.
 Of great relevance is a stone frieze with hunting scenes, in which, the hunt of a deer by several characters on horseback, followed by a cart pulled by donkeys is depicted; it is dated between the fourth and third centuries BC.